YOU54F/pact_broker/lib/pact_broker/doc/views/matrix.markdown

 ## Matrix selectors and options

-Selectors are the way we specify which pacticipants and versions we want to view the matrix for.
+Selectors are the way we specify which applications and versions we want to view the matrix for.
 The best way to understand them is to imagine that we start with a Matrix table that contains the pacts/verification results for every consumer and provider in the Pact Broker.

 | Consumer | Consumer version | Provider | Provider version | Success |
 |----------|------------------|----------|------------------|---------|